 MemberMouse Payment Options And Gateways

-MemberMouse supports popular gateways like:
+MemberMouse supports popular gateways, such as:

 It also has great-looking checkout pages that let you incorporate both free trials and coupons.
 And members can manage their own subscriptions, including an option to offer prorated discounts when they upgrade.

-Beyond that, here are two areas where MemberMouse really excels:
+Beyond that, here are two areas where MemberMouse really excels.